NodoY5/giva-bot/README.md

 ### Installation

-If you want to edit the bot's code and host it on your machine, it's possible!
+If you want to host the bot on your machine, it's possible!

 You must follow the [Installation Guide](docs/installation.md) to properly install it!